Stan (dinosaur)

-"Stan", also known by its inventory number BHI 3033, is a Tyrannosaurus rex fossil found in the Hell Creek Formation in South Dakota, just outside of Buffalo in 1987, and excavated in 1992.
+"Stan", also known by its former inventory number BHI 3033, is a Tyrannosaurus rex fossil found in the Hell Creek Formation in South Dakota, just outside of Buffalo in 1987, and excavated in 1992.
 It is the fifth most complete T. rex fossil discovered to date, at more than 70% bulk.
-In October 2020, the fossil was sold for $31.8 million at auction, making it the most expensive dinosaur specimen and fossil ever sold.
-In March 2022 Abu Dhabi's Department of Culture and Tourism stated that they had acquired Stan and were planning on displaying the fossil at a new museum of natural history slated to open in 2025.
+In October 2020, the fossil was sold for $31.8 million at auction, making it at the time the most expensive dinosaur specimen and fossil ever sold.
+This record stood until July 2024, when the Stegosaurus fossil Apex sold at auction for $44.6 million.
+The Abu Dhabi's Department of Culture and Tourism acquired Stan and will display the fossil at a new museum of natural history scheduled to open in November 22, 2025.

 Discovery

-Stan Sacrison, an amateur paleontologist, was responsible for the initial discovery of Stan's bone fragments, and as a result is the namesake for the T. rex.
+Stan Sacrison, an amateur paleontologist, was responsible for the initial discovery of Stan's bone fragments in 1987, and as a result is the namesake for the T. rex.
 He was out looking at plant life in South Dakota when he spotted Stan's pelvis visible in the side of a cliff.
-At the time, Sacrison was doing freelance work for the Black Hills Geological Institute.
+At the time, Sacrison was doing freelance work for the Black Hills Institute of Geological Research.
 Originally, it was thought that the fossil was that of a Triceratops.

 The excavation itself required the skills and resources of the Black Hills Institute; it officially began on 11 July 1992, led by Peter Larson (the lead paleontologist on the excavations of many other T. rex specimens like Sue and Trix as well as the institute's president).
 The institute's team removed the rock above Stan's skeleton with a Bobcat and finer removal was done manually with picks and brushes until the fossils could be plotted and diagrammed with the help of a grid placed over the dig site.
 The bones were then wrapped in burlap and plaster and brought to the Black Hills Institute.

 Description

 The most notable aspect of Stan is his nearly complete and perfectly preserved skull.
 It is widely regarded as the best T. rex skull ever discovered.
 Although the bones were separated from each other before excavation, they were in pristine condition and ideal for study by researchers.
 According to Pete Larson of the Black Hills Institute, Stan's skull has enabled scientists to learn more about the T. rex's cranial kinesis, or movement of the skull bones, than any other T. rex specimen.
-Because of Stan's narrow pelvis, paleontologists are confident that the specimen is male.
+Because of Stan's narrow pelvis, some paleontologists interpret the specimen as being male, though this method of determining sex in T. rex is controversial.

-Stan is approximately 11.78 m in length as measured by the Hutchinson et al. 2011, 12 feet (3.64 m) tall at the hip, and is estimated to be around 66 million years old.Body mass estimates for this specimen include 7.6 tonnes from Bates et al. in 2009, 5.9 to 10.8 tonnes in Hutchinson et al. 2011, and 7.2 tonnes in Sellers et al. 2017.
+Stan is approximately 11.78 m in length as measured by the Hutchinson et al. 2011, Stan, measured another way, was 12 m long, 3.7 m high at the hips, and is estimated to be about 66 million years old.
+Body mass estimates for this specimen include 7.6 tonnes from Bates et al. in 2009, 5.9 to 10.8 tonnes in Hutchinson et al. 2011, and 7.2 tonnes in Sellers et al. 2017.